faheemsajjad65/Dynamic-Navigation-Flow/react native/simple audio player/README.md

 ### Native Part

+If agreed, feel free to choose an appropriate 3rd party node module that offers the required functionality instead of implementing the functionality yourself.

 5. Load, play, pause the given audio file
 6. Notify the React Native part about play position updates<sup>2</sup>